scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 def printIt(a: Any): Unit = println(a)
 ```

-Here’s an example that demonstrates that strings, integers, characters, boolean values, and functions are all objects just like every other object:
+Here’s an example that demonstrates that strings, integers, characters, boolean values, and functions are all instances of `Any` and can be treated just like every other object:

 ```scala
 val list: List[Any] = List(